Scotch College, Adelaide: Kallawar

 Kallawar was the name of a five-acre estate of the Prince family, including George Prince, after whom Princes Road is named, and his son John Prince, founder of the Torrens Arms hotel.
 The original Kallawar house at the corner of Albert Street and Muggs Hill Road was built in 1849 and consisted of 18 rooms.
 That original house was damaged by flood in 1897 and an earthquake in 1902.
 In 1908 it was replaced by the current building for Lloyd Prince.

 The property was transferred to Scotch between 1950 and 1963.
 The ground next to the house was turned into a large sporting field named Montrose Oval.
 As part of Scotch, Kallawar has served as a boarding house, for which it was renamed Montrose until the end of 1979.

 Farm

 The school operates a six-acre (2.5 hectare) farm on the Torrens Park campus for the purpose of agricultural education.
 Established in 1923 on the property's former stables and horse paddock, the farm was originally focused on an orangery, vineyard, and banana grove.
 The school was the first in South Australia to offer a dedicated agriculture course.
 Today there are sheep, alpacas and cattle, as well as winemaking.
-There is also an aquaculture program focused on freshwater species: Murray Cod, Silver Perch, Baramundi, Rainbow Trout, and Marron.
+There is also an aquaculture program focused on freshwater species: Murray cod, Silver Perch, barramundi, Rainbow Trout, and Marron.